How to Manage Ostomy Ballooning

 Dealing with Ostomy Ballooning

-Burping your bag is a way of draining the bag without completely emptying it.
+Burping an ostomy bag is a way of draining the bag without completely emptying it.
 For this method, you will open the drainable bag slightly, allowing only air to escape and no liquid or solids.
 If you plan on burping your bag in public settings, it is advisable to use a pouch deodorizer to avoid smell leaking out with the gas.
 Changing your disposable bag or emptying your re-usable bag will also help remove the gas in your ostomy pouch if timing and/or your stock of supplies permit.

 After releasing the gas from your pouch, there may still be gas in your stomach that was waiting for room to evacuate.
 You should allow this build-up of gas to release before attaching your pouch back to your stoma.